So, you’re fed up with acne and looking for answers. We feel you.

 When our progesterone levels are sailing smoothly, they keep sebum levels in check by preventing too much testosterone from converting to DHT.
-Too much DHT and your sebum production can go into overdrive, which is why too little progesterone is bad news for your pores.
+Too much DHT throws your sebum production into overdrive, which is why too little progesterone is terrible news for your complexion.

-We all know stress is bad for us, but if you’re struggling to relax your skin starts to suffer.
-The more we stress the more our body generates those sebum-producing androgen hormones, leading to clogged pores and breakouts.
+We all know stress is bad for us.
+But if you’re struggling to relax, your skin also suffers.
+The more we stress, the more our body generates those sebum-producing androgen hormones, leading to clogged pores and breakouts.

-Meeting global food demands means more pesticide sprayed crops, linked to hormone disruption.
-But it’s not just inorganic food that could be to blame for your hormonal imbalance.
-Dairy has been linked with acne by producing more DHT, the hormone linked to sebum production.
+But it’s not just pesticides that could be behind your hormonal imbalance.
+Dairy, for one, has also been linked with acne.
+It spurs the production of androgens like DHT, the hormone linked to sebum production.

 Household & Personal Care Products

-Plenty of products found in our homes and on the shop shelves are formulated with ingredients that have the potential to wreak havoc with our endocrine (hormonal) systems.
-Parabens, phthalates, and phenols are just a few of the ingredients that have been linked to hormone disruption.
+Plenty of products found in our homes and on store shelves are formulated with ingredients that can wreak havoc on our hormones.
+Parabens, phthalates, and phenols are just a few that have been linked to hormone disruption.

 How To Treat Hormonal Acne

-- Swap to more ‘clean & green’ household & personal products.
+- Switch to more ‘clean and green’ household and personal products

 That’s why we formulated our Averr Aglow skincare range with ingredients that work synergistically with each other and your skin.

-Our Luminous Clear Skin Kit is kind to your complexion and respects it’s natural state of balance.
-It effectively gets into pores and clears that excess sebum build-up whilst maintaining those essential skin oils that are so important for hydration.
+Our Luminous Clear Skin Kit is kind to your complexion and respects its natural state of balance.
+It effectively gets into pores and clears away excess sebum build-up, without depleting essential skin oils that are so important for hydration.

-Plus, they are formulated without any known hormone disruptors!
+Plus, they are formulated without any nasty, hormone-disrupting chemicals!

 Feel confident about addressing your hormonal issues.
 No more backsliding with products that actually exacerbate the problem.